 - City's BEng (Hons) Civil Engineering with Architecture course will provide you with a strong technical background in the key subjects of structural, geotechnical and hydraulic engineering.

 - You will focus on the creative aspects of civil engineering by studying design in an architectural context.

-- There are residential field trips for geology and surveying
+- Specialist subjects such as architectural surveying and building engineering are studied, with residential field trips for geology and surveying.